Material Changes of Circumstances

 Examples of material change of circumstances abound.
 A common example involves a situation in which the custodial parent experiences a profound life change that renders appropriately caring for children difficult if not impossible.
 A parent who develops a serious health condition or an addiction to mind-altering substances presents such an example.
 If the custodial parent desires to move out of state with the minor children, an argument could be formulated that this constitutes a material change of circumstances.
 There are situations in which a parent initially is granted custody of children because one parent is deemed unable to care for them at that juncture in time.
 In such a scenario, if the noncustodial parent's situation improves, that adjustment may be deemed a material change of circumstances justifying an amendment of an existing custody order.

-The Law Offices of Peter Van Aulen offers a free in office consultation.
+The Law Offices of Peter Van Aulen offers a free initial consultation.
 Mr. Van Aulen has been a divorce and family lawyer for over twenty-three years.
 Peter Van Aulen is certified by the New Jersey Supreme Court as a matrimonial attorney.
 This certification has only been granted to a small percentage of New Jersey attorneys.
-If you have a child custody issue, call the Law Offices of Peter Van Aulen today at 201-845-7400 for a free comprehensive in office consultation with a New Jersey child custody attorney.
+If you have a child custody issue, call the Law Offices of Peter Van Aulen today at 201-845-7400 for a consultation with a New Jersey child custody attorney.